Published November 5, 2021

 For Intranet and website developers, the ability to template or “batch produce” PDFs is a standard necessity.

-Rather than creating a template for a PDF document, we can use IronPDF to generate a template for HTML by leveraging existing, well-tested technology.
+Rather than creating a template for a PDF document, the IronPDF Library offers a way to generate a template for HTML by leveraging existing, well-tested technology.

 A dynamically generated PDF file is created when the HTML template is supplemented with data from a query string or a database, as shown below.